 Keep these neat and clean at all times and have consideration for others.
 Report any damage or equipment out of order to the office at once.
 Ask permission from teachers before going to the lavatories.
-Tardiness resulting from "stopping" at the lavatories will not be tolerated.
+Damage and/or tardiness resulting from "stopping" at the lavatories will not be tolerated.